High School & College

 -

-Filtering Stimulus
+Filtering Stimulus (Unit 3: Lesson 10)

 A stimulus is any factor that triggers a response from us.
 Every day, our brains process countless stimuli — filtering what's important and what isn't.